MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-proactive-message-teams.md

 ---
-title: "Notify bot users in Power Virtual Agents for Teams with proactive messages and cards"
+title: "Notify bot users in Power Virtual Agents for Teams with proactive messages"
-description: "Use Power Automate flows to send proactive messages and adaptive cards from bots created in Teams to bot users, with updates to their conversations, requests for information, and more."
+description: "Use Power Automate flows to send proactive messages from bots created in Teams to bot users, with updates to their conversations, requests for information, and more."
 keywords: "PVA"
 ms.date: 08/30/2022